socialityCoop/wpboilerplate/README.md

 8. Go to the Child theme directory `web/app/themes/understap-child` and run `npm install`
 9. Access in your browser `http://newproject.local` to finalize your WordPress instalation.
 You may need to restart appache.

 You are ready!
-To use gulp and BrowserSync you go to the Child Drestorcy and run `gulp watch-bs`.
+You can autorecomplie SASS with `npm run watch` To use  BrowserSync you go to the Child Directory and run `npm run watch-bs`.
+You may need to first change the local browsersync output in `/src/build/browser-sync.config.js`.
 All changes you make in your SASS files will be automatically compiled and if you access the website through `http://newproject.local:3000` the website will reload automatically everytime a change is made.

 ## Documentation

 * Bedrock documentation is available at [https://roots.io/bedrock/docs/](https://roots.io/bedrock/docs/).
 * Understrap Child documentation is available at [https://github.com/understrap/understrap-child](https://github.com/understrap/understrap-child)
-* Understrap documentation is available at [https://github.com/understrap/understrap](https://github.com/understrap/understrap-child)
+* Understrap documentation is available at [https://github.com/understrap/understrap](https://github.com/understrap/understrap)

 ## Contributing